Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Wonderus
 - Attunement

-**Charges**: This item has six charges and regains all charges when you finish a long rest.
+**Charges**: This item has four charges and regains all charges when you finish a long rest.

-**Spellpainter**: When you cast a leveled spell you can spend two charges add one of the following effects to the spell: Disaster, Serenity, Torment.
+**Spellpainter**: When you cast a leveled spell you can spend a charge to add one of the following effects to the spell: Disaster, Serenity, Torment.
 This effect is only active on this turn after that the spell acts as normal.

 **Disaster**: Roll one additional damage dice on one of the spells damage rolls.